 Finally, if the name of a nonterminal symbol between the < and > begins with ?, the user is queried during generation to supply a string for that nonterminal symbol.
-For example, in if the first alternative is encountered during generation, the user is asked to provide a string for <term>.
-Note that this is a strongly context-sensitive feature.
+For example, in which specifies the generation of 10 <expr>s.
+If the integer is omitted, it is assumed to be 1.
+Generated sentences are written to standard output.